 - Low self-esteem

 - Physical abuse

 I aim to offer affordable counselling.

-After that, my standard rate for adults is £40.00 per therapeutic session however, if you are on a low income or are unemployed or in financial difficulty, I offer a concessionary rate which we can discuss at your initial assessment.
+My standard rate for adults is £45.00 per therapeutic session however, if you are on a low income or are unemployed or in financial difficulty, I offer a concessionary rate which we can discuss prior to your initial session.

 I currently have no disabled access but I am happy to discuss counselling at an alternate venue for wheelchair users.

 I am a registered Member of the British Association for Counselling and Psychotherapy (registration number 351696).

 I am happy to discuss an alternative arrangement for wheelchair users.

 Thursdays - AM and PM.
 Evening appointments available.

 Types of client